 As climbing grows in popularity we figured it was time to put together a list of some basic climbing gear for beginners.
 Working your way up to the top of a mountain can be one of the most memorable accomplishments that you make during your lifetime.
 However, bear in mind that rock climbing is more than just about panoramic views and the adrenaline rush that you get while nearing the summit.
 Having the right climbing equipment is paramount, as is going with someone more experienced when first starting out.
-Find out what climbing gear we recommend to get started with, in our rock climbing gear list below.

 Rock Climbing Gear List

 One of the first things new climbers should invest in is a harness.
 Finding one that’s easily adjustable like Black Diamond’s Momentum Harness makes all the difference with entry-level climbers that may be worried about comfort and safety while they get used to the sport.
 In the past putting your legs through a rock climbing harness took some time to figure out, the new Black Diamond Momentum Harness for Men and Women is the polar opposite.
 It’s easy to get on, super straight forward to adjust and tighten and is the sort of harness you set it and forget it until you need to take it off at the end of the day.
 The harness comes with 4 haul loops built into the sides that allow you to lug all your gear up the mountain along with a chalk bag attachment point.
 The Black Diamond Momentum Harness is an affordable, workhorse of a climbing harness, perhaps one of the best rock climbing harnesses ever made.